1756 - Operations on Lake Champlain

 On November 4, all the remaining French outposts retired to Carillon.
 The same day, Lévis sent 2 Indians and 10 French under Langy to reconnoitre Fort Edward.

 On November 5, 2 coys of French grenadiers along with 2 piquets advanced up to the abandoned outposts.
 The same day, all the remaining Troupes de la Marine left for Montréal.
 The troops at Carillon now consisted of:

 - II./Royal Roussillon Infanterie (1 bn)

 - II./Béarn Infanterie (2 piquets)

-On Novemer 7, 2 piquets of Béarn Infanterie, which had been left behind, quitted Carillon.
+On November 7, 2 piquets of Béarn Infanterie, which had been left behind, quitted Carillon.

-On November 12, Lévis departed from Carillon, leaving 3 piquets as garrison (1 piquet of each of the following regiments: La Reine, Royal Roussillon and Languedoc) and bringing with him the rest of Royal Roussillon and Languedoc.
+On November 12, Lévis departed from Carillon, leaving 3 piquets as garrison (1 piquet of each of the following regiments: La Reine, Royal Roussillon and Languedoc) and bringing with him the rest of the II./Royal Roussillon Infanterie and of the II./Languedoc Infanterie.
 They camped in the snow at Anse-à-la-Bouteille.